 Going back in time

-In the meantime our reference chart of President Bill Clinton is problematic as it does not have interceptions no matter which house system we try and we do want to highlight them.
-So, we are changing our reference point from the Democrat Bill Clinton to the 1940 Republican Nominee Wendell Willkie who ran against Franklin Delano Roosevelt in 1940.
+In the meantime our reference chart of President Bill Clinton is problematic as it does not have interceptions no matter which house system we try and we do want to highlight them, so, we are changing our reference point from the Democrat Bill Clinton to the 1940 Republican Nominee Wendell Willkie who ran against the incumbent Franklin Delano Roosevelt in 1940.

 If you are unfamiliar with Mr. Wilkie, read his obituary from the New York Times where they hailed him as “businessman who put politics aside” and ran for office.
 Boy had that tune change 75 years later.
 NYTimes — Wilkie dies